adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

 ---
-title: Using recursion to modify all the text in a React/JSX node
+title: Using recursion to modify all the text in a React/JSX element
 date: "2022-09-20"
-description: "How can we write a function to modify all the text found inside of a React/JSX node, even when its full of other nodes and texts?
+description: "How can we write a function to modify all the text found inside of a React/JSX element, even when its full of other nodes and texts?
 This is a good problem to learn about recursion with..."
 ---

-How can we write a function to modify all the text found inside of a React/JSX node, even when its full of other nodes and texts?
+How can we write a function to modify all the text found inside of a React/JSX element, even when its full of other nodes and text?
 This is a good problem to learn about recursion with.

 Let's say we want to process a string with a function.
 That's easy.